 With the introduction of these new technical requirements, the safety of both passengers and service personnel has been increased and taken into account with the building design.
 With the transition period ending on 31st August, our team here at Axess2 is ready for the installation and design of lifts that adhere to these new standards.

-Our entire range of lifts will be available with full compliance to these standards, providing you with innovative and safe solutions.
+Our entire range of lifts will be available with full compliance to the EN 81-20 and 81-50 standards, providing you with innovative and safe solutions.
 We have an extensive range of platform lifts, home lifts, passenger lifts, disabled lifts, service lifts, and much more.
 If you can’t find exactly what you’re looking for or if you think your project is too ambitious, get in touch with us and we’ll design you a bespoke lift solution to fit your requirements.